rcemper/Tutorial-QUERY/Tutorial-2.md

 *   and also allow groups of segments
 *   As the basic functionality is there it's more a matter of chopping the streams

-Follow me on to the [**next chapter**](https://github.com/rcemper/Tutorial-QUERY/blob/main/Tutorial-3.md) for the extension of this example
+Follow me on to the [**next chapter**](https://github.com/rcemper/Tutorial-QUERY/blob/main/Tutorial-3.md) for the extension of this example that
 will show and control more result lines.

+Just a reminder:
+All test data are generated using the System method %Populate
+So your output will be different .
+I suggest you run your tests also with other parameters
+than the shown examples to get the full power of this tool.